ironmonk88/monks-module-wiki/README.md

 ## Important

-Please do not open tickets here.
-Any issues should go opened on their module's respective GitHub.
-Any documentation issues can be posted here.
+Please do not open bug tickets here; any issues should be opened on their module's respective GitHub.